Manual NetBSD Installation with Disk Encryption

 Model Number: Samsung SSD 980 1TB

 is where NetBSD will be installed.
+Adjust accordingly for your own storage device.

-Set the $disk
+Set the mydisk

 variable: